kindoflew/svelte-parallax/README.md

 * `will-change`: I decided not to set `will-change: transform` on every `<ParallaxLayer>` because you quickly hit a memory limit (atleast in Firefox) and [it's not recommended anyways](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change).
 If you have performance issues, this can be added as necessary to the `style` prop.

+* `scrollY`: svelte-parallax uses Svelte's `scrollY` and `innerHeight` bindings in its motion functions, so it will not work if placed inside a scrollable element (like a `div` with `overflow: scroll`).
+I don't have plans to change this right now, but if enough people ask for it, who knows?

 <br/>

 ### Differences from react-spring/parallax